21 - 24 October 2024

 Beijing

-Sibos 2024, themed "Connecting the future of finance," is set to be a landmark event in Beijing, bringing together the global financial community to discuss how to foster a resilient and inclusive financial ecosystem in the face of rapid digital transformation.
+Sibos 2024, themed "Connecting the future of finance," is a landmark event in Beijing, that brings together the global financial community to discuss how to foster a resilient and inclusive financial ecosystem in the face of rapid digital transformation.
 The Asian Banker’s event coverage will delve into how financial institutions are preparing for this future by embracing innovations in digital currencies, AI, and blockchain, as well as the shift towards more sophisticated compliance frameworks.

 Our coverage will highlight the importance of digital operational resilience, the impact of AI on financial services, and the ongoing shift in the global use of major currencies within the context of Special Drawing Rights (SDRs).
 Additionally, we’ll explore the critical role of ISO 20022 implementation, environmental, social, governance (ESG) considerations in finance, and how tokenisation is transforming asset management and payments.